 Section 36 of the CTSA 2015 places a duty on local authorities to ensure Channel panels are in place.
 The panel must be chaired by the local authority and include the police for the relevant local authority area.
 Following a referral, the panel will assess the extent to which identified individuals are vulnerable to being drawn into terrorism, and, where considered appropriate and necessary consent is obtained, arrange for support to be provided to those individuals.
 Section 38 of the CTSA 2015 requires partners of Channel panels to co-operate with the panel in the carrying out of its functions and with the police in providing information about a referred individual.
 Schools and colleges are required to have regard to Keeping Children Safe in Education and, as partners, are required to cooperate with local Channel panels.
-Channel guidance can be found here: https://www.gov.uk/government/publications/channel-and-prevent-multi-agency-panel-pmap-guidance
+CHANNEL AND PREVENT MULTI-AGENCY PANEL GUIDANCE.

 - 11 Child Missing from Education: All children, regardless of their circumstances, are entitled to a full-time education which is suitable to their age, ability, aptitude and any special educational needs they may have.
-Local authorities have a duty to establish, as far as it is possible to do so, the identity of children of compulsory school age who are missing education in their area. - 11.1 A child going missing from education is a potential indicator of abuse or neglect.
-School and college staff should follow the school's or college's procedures for dealing with children that go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual exploitation, and to help prevent the risks of their going missing in future. - 11.2 Schools should put in place appropriate Child Protection Safeguarding policies, procedures and responses for children who go missing from education, particularly children who are

-'absent' from education on repeat occasions or for prolonged periods.
+Local authorities have a duty to establish, as far as it is possible to do so, the identity of children of compulsory school age who are missing education in their area, or those 'unexplainable and or/persistent absences from education'. - 11.1 A child going missing from education is a potential indicator of abuse or neglect.
+School and college staff should follow the school's or college's procedures for dealing with children that go missing from education, or those 'unexplainable and or/persistent absences from education', particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual exploitation, and to help prevent the risks of their going missing in future. - 11.2 Schools should put in place appropriate Child Protection Safeguarding policies, procedures and responses for children who go missing from education, particularly those 'unexplainable and or/persistent absences from education' on repeat occasions or for prolonged periods.
 It is essential that all staff are alert to signs to look out for and the individual triggers to be aware of when considering the risks of potential safeguarding concerns such as travelling to conflict zones, FGM and forced marriage.

 The law requires all schools to have an admission register and, with the exception of schools where all pupils are boarders, an attendance register.
 All pupils must be placed on both registers.
-An appropriated response is needed when a child has poor attendance or is regularly missing education.
+An appropriated response is needed when a child has poor attendance or is regularly missing education, or those 'unexplainable and or/persistent absences from education'.
 See Children Missing Education guidance - 2016